paperbits/paperbits-forms/README.md

 ## License
 Use of this source code is governed by a Commercial license that can be found at https://paperbits.io/license/commercial.

-2018 (c) Copyright Vienna LLC.
+2018 (c) Copyright Paperbits.
 All Rights Reserved.